Zone of Inhibition Test (Kirby-Bauer Method)

 The turnaround time for this test is one week .

-5. How is the zone of inhibition measured?
+4. How is zone of inhibition measured?

-It is determined by measuring the diameter, in millimeters, of the clear area around the test agent on the agar plate using a ruler or caliper.
+It is determined by measuring the diameter in millimeters, of the clear area around the test agent on the agar plate using a ruler or caliper.

-6. What does a large zone of inhibition indicate?
+5.What does a large zone of inhibition mean?

 The greater the zone of inhibition means, the greater is the antimicrobial potency, suggesting the test agent is effective in inhibiting microbial growth.